 We get this question often, especially in down markets like we are experiencing now.
 “What do I do when the market is correcting?”
 “What do I do if we are in a bear market?”
-“If there is a recession, what does that mean for me and my planning and investments?”
+“If there is a recession, what does that mean for me and my financial planning and investments?”

 We strive to construct an all-weather portfolio for our clients to ensure they are prepared when the bear market happens.
-We spend time constructing the asset allocation that is appropriate for each clients’ situation and cash needs.
-Most clients are not 100% invested in the stock market, and while bonds are not without their risks, they provide for certainty of cash flows and income when clients need them.
+We spend time constructing the asset allocation that is appropriate for each client’s situation and cash needs.
+Most clients are not 100% invested in the stock market, and while bonds are not without their risks, they provide the certainty of cash flows and income when clients need them.
 If circumstances have changed in your life, we should review and adjust your allocation accordingly.
 However, if your situation has not changed, we would recommend staying the course, sticking to discipline, and not reacting emotionally to a drop in the value of your portfolio.

 Bear markets have historically lasted from a few months to a bit longer than 19 months.
 We have no “crystal ball” and thus are not willing to trade in and out of the market to “time” the bottom (or top).
 We have a defined risk management process, whereby we constantly review and adjust the portfolio (taking profits when the market is up and reallocating to stocks when the market declines).
 We work proactively to understand your cash needs and timeline for investing so we do not have to sell at inopportune times.
 If your needs change and you require funds, we own highly liquid publicly traded securities and can generate cash despite the market dynamics and volatility.